-There are a number of versions of the Acknowledgment of Service form but the one most commonly used is known as form N9.
-A copy of form N9 can be obtained from the Court or found on the Court Service’s website.
+There are a number of versions of the acknowledgment of service form but the one most commonly used is known as form N9.
+When court proceedings are served on the defendant, he should have received a response pack.
+The acknowledgment of service should have been included in the response pack.
+A copy of form N9 can also be obtained from the court or found on the Court Service’s website.

 How do I complete form N9?